tomas-ravalli/dynamic-pricing-engine/README.md

 ### Stage 1: 📈 Demand Forecasting

-> This stage answers the question: *"At a given price, how many tickets are we likely to sell?"*
+> This stage answers the business question: *"At a given price, how many tickets are we likely to sell?"*

 | Aspect | Description |
 | :--- | :--- |